5.4 External Identity Mapping

 SAML

-Security Assertion Markup Language (SAML) is an XML-based protocol used widely in enterprise environments for Single Sign-On (SSO).
+SAML is an XML-based protocol used widely in enterprise environments for SSO.

-Use case: Common in organizations using centralized directory services with SSO infrastructure, such as Active Directory Federation Services (ADFS).
+Use case: Common in organizations using centralized directory services with SSO infrastructure, such as ADFS (Active Directory Federation Services).

-How it works: Thinfinity acts as a SAML Service Provider (SP), consuming identity assertions from a SAML Identity Provider (IdP) after successful user login.
+How it works: Thinfinity acts as a SAML Service Provider, consuming identity assertions from a SAML IdP after successful user login.

 SAML Required Parameters